-By this estimate, the minimum wage increase is suggested to increase employment in New Jersey fast food restaurants by an average of approximately 2.3 units of full time equivalent employment.
+By this estimate, the minimum wage increases employment in New Jersey fast food restaurants by an average of approximately 2.3 units of full time equivalent employment relative to the common trend.
 Here it is assumed by the common trend assumption that if New Jersey had not seen a minimum wage increase, it would have followed the relative employment-path that can be seen in Pennsylvania, which is the state that is used as counterfactual.
+The other assumption stated in b.4. clearly need to hold as well.

 The regression estimates the difference-in-difference effect of the treatment (minimum wage increase) on wages to be +0.4814*** and on employment to be +2.9140*.
 These results are different from the results in (b) and (c).
 The effect on wages is almost similar (.5041 compared to .4814***) while the effect on employment differs with a greater margin (2.302 compared to 2.9140*).
 Overall, the signs and sizes of the different difference-in-difference estimation methods are quite comparable.